mongodb/docs/source/includes/api/list-tables/restore-jobs/body-parameters/snapshot.rst

    * - ``snapshotId``
      - string
      - Required
-     - Unique identifier of the :term:`snapshot` to restore.
+     - Unique identifier of the :manual:`snapshot </reference/glossary/#std-term-snapshot>` to restore.